salmane10/salmane10/README.md

-## Welcome to my simple page 👋
+## Hello and welcome to my simple profile 👋
+- So here i am.
+Thanks for your visit ⚡
 <a href="https://github.com/oakoudad/badge42"><img src="https://badge.mediaplus.ma/black/slouham" alt="slouham's 42 stats" /></a>
-ok here is me, (tryna being simple ha)
 <!--
 **salmane10/salmane10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.